sustechgem/RESnet-m/README.md

 # RESnet-m
+Dikun Yang (yangdikun@gmail.com)

-3D resistor network solution for d.c. forward simulation problems.
-Matlab implementation.
+**3D resistor network solution for d.c. forward simulation problems.
+Matlab implementation.**

 A Python version is also available at：